CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 #### Using search iterator
 Instead of using `search` and getting a page of results, you can use the `search` iterator `stream` to go through all the results.
 !!! tip "Streamed results only return indexed fields.
-If you want the full result, you have to go get it via the client"
+If you want the full result, you must go get it via the client"
 ``` python
 for submission in al_client.search.stream.submission("params.submitter:user"):
     submission_id = submission["sid"]